This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Potential Medical Response or Wildlife Recovery Challenges

-- Snake handling tools (hooks and tongs) for safe distance management
+- Snake hooks and tongs for safe handling.

 Frequently Asked Questions (FAQs)